RAG Is Dead. The Engineering Isn't.

 3. COMBINE information from multiple chunks coherently

-4. EXPLICIT: If context is insufficient, say so clearly
+4. If context is insufficient, say so clearly

 tools=[use_llm],